Mostafizur-Pro/train_jatri_server/readme.md

 ## Live Demo Vercel

-The server for this application can be found here: [Kormo Bazaar Server](https://kormo-bazar-server1.vercel.app/)
+The server for this application can be found here: [Train Jatri Server](https://kormo-bazar-server1.vercel.app/)

 ## Git Repository Server